Swimming Pools and Spas

 The new laws introduced by the Victorian Government require:

 - Mandatory registration of swimming pools and spas

 - A new compliance regime to improve swimming pool and spa safety

 The primary objective of the new regulations is to reduce incidences of young children drowning in private swimming pools and spas through improving compliance with safety barrier requirements.

-For more information about the new state government legislation, please visit: vba.vic.gov.au/consumers/safety-guides/swimming-pools
+For more information about the new Victorian Government legislation, please visit: www.vba.vic.gov.au/consumers/safety-guides/swimming-pools

-From 1 December 2019, you will be required to register your swimming pool or spa with your local council.
-All owners of existing swimming pools and spas must register their swimming pool or spa by 14 April 2020.
+As of 1 December 2019, you are now required to register your swimming pool or spa with your local council.
+All owners of existing swimming pools and spas must register their swimming pool or spa by 1 June 2020.

-The Shire will be tasked to ensure all affected property owners comply with the new requirements with penalties for non-compliance.
+Council will be tasked to ensure all affected property owners comply with the new regulations and penalties will apply for non-compliance.

 Do I need a safety barrier?

 Permanent safety barriers are required for all permanent or relocatable pools and spas capable of containing a depth of water greater than 300mm, including: